 We might reply to this, that even if the theory of the Apostolic succession were true, we are just as directly and as legitimately connected with the historic Christian Church of the past as they are.
 We can trace our ecclesiastical pedigree back, through John Wesley, to the very same source of which they boast.
-He was a duly ordained presbyter of the English Church, a Scriptural bishop, and a true ambassador by divine appointment.
-For our opponents to say that the succession to be of value must be episcopal, in the modern sense, and not merely presbyterial, is an unauthorized assertion, that has no support either in Scripture or in the history of the primitive Church.
-We are historically connected with the Church of Apostolic times as well as they.
-Our succession is therefore just as good as that of our Episcopalian opponents.
-But this I deem a small matter, as I wholly repudiate, as false and unscriptural, the dogma that mysterious ministerial grace and divine authority to ordain others are conveyed from one man to another by ordination.
+He was a duly ordained presbyter of the English Church, a scriptural bishop, and a true Apostle by divine appointment.
+For our opponents to say that the succession to be of value must be episcopal, in the modern sense, and not merely ministerial, is an unauthorized assertion, that has no support either in Scripture or in the history of the primitive Church.
+Our succession is therefore just as good as that of our Episcopal opponents.
+But this I deem a small matter, as I wholly repudiate, as false and unscriptural, the dogma that mysterious ministerial grace, and divine authority to ordain others are conveyed, by ordination, from one man to another.

 1. The theory of the necessity of an unbroken Apostolic, or Episcopal succession of ordinations is wholly without sanction or support in the New Testament.
 It has never been maintained by any one, that this theory is explicitly stated in the Holy Scriptures.
-Neither Christ nor his Apostles anywhere declare that ordination bestows the exclusive right to ordain others without the sanction of the Church; or that such an unbroken succession is essential to a true Church.
-There is not one word, even, referring to a lineal succession of bishops from the Apostles, or to a lineal succession of ministers of any kind.
-If this doctrine were true, the New Testament would never have been silent respecting something essential to a true Church.
-The fact that Timothy and Titus are exhorted to appoint bishops in Ephesus and Crete, cannot help the successionists, as long as the particular manner of such appointments is not specified.
+Neither Christ nor his Apostles anywhere declare that ordination bestows the exclusive right to ordain others, without the sanction of the Church; or that such an unbroken succession is essential to a true Church.
+There is not one word, even referring to a lineal succession of bishops from the Apostles, or to a lineal succession of ministers of any kind.
+If the doctrine were true, the New Testament would never have been silent respecting something essential to a true Church.
+The fact that Timothy and Titus are exhorted to appoint bishops in Ephesus and Crete, cannot holp the successionists, as long as the particular manner of such appointments is not specified.
 The bishops ordained by these pastors would doubtless be appointed, in a way similar to that in which other bishops, and the seven deacons were appointed.
 They were first chosen and approved by the Church, and then set apart to the office of the ministry by laying on of hands and prayer.
-Indeed, the fact that pastors and evangelists, like Timothy and Titus, had the right to ordain bishops, during the lives of the Apostles, shows clearly that the Apostles claimed no exclusive right of ordaining bishops, and, therefore, there could have been no belief in the succession theory in the Apostolie Church.
-The language of St. Paul to Timothy, reminding him of the gift he had received by the laying on of his hands, demands no theory of succession to enable us to comprehend its meaning.
-All the attempts at adducing Scriptural proof for this theory, consist in far-fetched and strained interpretations of passages that cannot fairly bear any such con-We know that in the Apostolic Church men were set apart to any special Christian work by laying on of hands.
-But this no more proves the modern doctrine of Apostolic Succession, than ordination to ministerial work among Methodists and Presbyterians proves that these Churches hold that dogma.
+Indeed, the fact that pastors and evangelists, like Timothy and Titus, had the right to ordain bishops, during the lives of the Apostles, shows clearly that the Apostles claimed no exclusive right of ordaining bishops, and, therefore, there could have been no belief in the succession theory in the Apostolic Church.
+The language of St. Paul to Timothy, reminding him of the gift he had received, by being set apart to the work of the ministry, demands no theory of succession to enable us to comprehend its meaning.
+All the attempts at adducing scriptural proof for this theory, consist in far-fetched and strained interpretations of passages, that cannot fairly bear any such construction.
+We know that in the Apostolic Church men were set apart to the work of the ministry by laying on of hands.
+But this no more proves the modern doctrine of succession, than ordinations to ministerial work among Methodists and Presbyterians proves that these Churches hold that dogma.